smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: About 1/4 of families in Broadway East live in poverty

-"Broadway East, with approximately 1 in 4 families below the poverty line..."
+“Broadway East, with approximately 1 in 4 families below the poverty line…”

 #### Explanation

 When both CSAs containing Broadway East are combined, they show an average of 25.9 percent of families living below the poverty line.

 #### Supporting Code